rabbitmq/rabbitmq-website/site/dotnet-api-guide.md

 IConnection conn = factory.CreateConnection();
 </pre>

-Since the .NET client uses a stricter interpretation of the <a href="/uri-spec.html">AMQP 0-9-1 URI spec</a> than the other clients, care must be taken when using URIs.
+Since the .NET client uses a stricter interpretation of the [AMQP 0-9-1 URI spec](/uri-spec.html) than the other clients, care must be taken when using URIs.
 In particular, the host part must not be omitted and virtual hosts with empty names are not addressable.

 All factory properties have default values.
 The default value for a property will be used if the property remains unassigned prior to creating a connection:

 <table>
   <thead>